Canadian summer camps are destinations for children from around the world.

-While at Camp, international campers are able to access phones to keep in touch with family and friends at home.
+While at Camp, international campers are able to access phones to keep in touch with family at home.
 During the middle of each month, international campers are invited to join other Wenonah campers and staff for a day in the local community (Bracebridge, Ontario) for shopping, a meal and a movie.

 Traveling to Canada